Certified Machine Unlearning via Noisy Stochastic Gradient Descent: Certified Unlearning Guaranatee for PNSGD

 \textbf{Improved bound with randomized $\mathcal{B}$. }So far our results are based on a fixed (worst-case) mini-batch sequence $\mathcal{B}$.
 One can improve the privacy bound in Corollary~\ref{cor:converge_SGLU} by taking the randomness of $\mathcal{B}$ into account under a non-adaptive unlearning setting.
 That is, the unlearning request is \emph{independent} of the mini-batch sequence $\mathcal{B}$.
 See also our discussion in the related work.
-We leverage Lemma 4.1 in~\citet{ye2022differentially}, which is an application of joint convexity of KL divergence.
-By combining with Corollary~\ref{cor:converge_SGLU}, we arrive at the following improved bound.

-\begin{corollary} Under the same setting as of Theorem~\ref{thm:SGLD_unlearning_1} but with random mini-batch sequences described in Algorithm~\ref{alg:main}.
-Then for any $\alpha>1$, and $\eta\leq \frac{1}{L}$, the output of the $K^{th}$ unlearning iteration satisfies $(\alpha,\varepsilon)$-RU with $c=1-\eta m$, where
+By taking the average of the bound in Corollary~\ref{cor:converge_SGLU} in conjunction with an application of joint convexity of KL divergence~\cite{ye2022differentially}, we can derive an improved guarantee beyond the worst-case of $\mathcal{B}$. \begin{corollary} Under the same setting as of Theorem~\ref{thm:SGLD_unlearning_1} but with random mini-batch sequences described in Algorithm~\ref{alg:main}.
+Then for any $\alpha>1$, and $\eta\leq \frac{1}{L}$, the output of the $K^{th}$ unlearning iteration satisfies $(\alpha,\varepsilon)$-RU with $c=1-\eta m$, where $\varepsilon \leq \frac{1}{\alpha-1}\log\left(\mathbb{E}_{\mathcal{B}}\exp\left(\frac{\alpha (\alpha-1) Z_{\mathcal{B}}^2}{2\eta \sigma^2}c^{2Kn/b}\right)\right)$ and $Z_\mathcal{B}$ is the bound described in Lemma~\ref{thm:W_infty_bound}. \end{corollary}

-where $Z_\mathcal{B}$ is the bound described in Lemma~\ref{thm:W_infty_bound}. \end{corollary} It slightly improves the privacy bound of Corollary~\ref{cor:converge_SGLU} by the average case of $\mathcal{B}$ instead of the worst case.

 \textbf{Different mini-batch sampling strategies.} We remark that our analysis can be extended to other mini-batch sampling strategies, such as sampling without replacement for each iteration.
 However, this strategy leads to a worse $Z_\mathcal{B}$ in our analysis of Lemma~\ref{thm:W_infty_bound}, which may seem counter-intuitive at first glance.
 This is due to the nature of the essential supremum taken in $W_\infty$.
 Although sampling without replacement leads to a smaller probability of sampling the index that gets modified due to the unlearning request, it is still non-zero for each iteration.
 Thus the worst-case difference $2\eta M/b$ between two adjacent learning processes in the mini-batch gradient update occurs at each iteration, which degrades the factor $1/(1-c^{n/b})$ to $1/(1-c)$ in Lemma~\ref{thm:W_infty_bound}.
 As a result, we choose to adopt the cyclic mini-batch strategy so that such a difference is guaranteed to occur only once per epoch and thus a better bound on $W_\infty$.